graalvm/native-build-tools/native-image-gradle-plugin/README.md

   agent = false // Can be also set on command line using '-Pagent' persistConfig = false // Used in conjunction with 'agent' to save its output to META-INF
   //...
-  // all of the options from 'nativeImage' block are supported here except for changing main class name }
+  // all of the options from 'nativeBuild' block are supported here except for changing main class name.
+  // Note that 'nativeBuild' configuration is separate to 'nativeTest' one and that they don't inherit settings from each other.
+}
 ```